cobusbernard/cobusbernard.github.io/_posts/2015-03-06-ScaleConf-Day-3.md

 Goals are different: dev (ne features), ops (uptime)

 How is DevOps different?
-:*"The traditional model is that you take your software to the wall that separates developement and operations, and throw it over and then you forget about it.
+:*"The traditional model is that you take your software to the wall that separates development and operations, and throw it over and then you forget about it.
 Not at Amazon.
 You build it, you run it."*

-Conway's Law: Org and culture manages.
+[Conway's Law](http://en.wikipedia.org/wiki/Conway%27s_law): Org and culture will shape how you build your software.

 Old way of different teams for db / deploy / dev don't work, rather have smaller service teams that do all the tasks.